relrod/blog/posts/2013-12-30-holiday-hacking.markdown

   [blogged about that](http://elrod.me/posts/2013-12-28-fedora-coprs-and-eval-dot-so.html),
   so I will keep this one short.
-- My friend Jim/KG4SGP came on IRC shorly after I posted that blog post, and me how my blog worked.
+- My friend Jim/KG4SGP came on IRC shorly after I posted that blog post, and asked me how my blog worked.
 I explained that it was Jekyll and that if I were to do it over again, I would choose Hakyll.
 But then I got thinking...
   "I have the time now, why *not* do it over again?"
   [And so it was](http://elrod.me/posts/2013-12-29-switching-to-hakyll.html).
 - I set up a beta deploy of the Haskell rewrite of the eval.so stuff.
 I won't